justlovediaodiao/https-proxy/README.md

 `hp.crt` is trusted root CA.

 - l: local listening address, default is `:1080`.
-- http: listening for http proxy, not socks, which donot support udp.
 - server: server address.
 - cert: root certificate file path, used to verify server's certificate. optional, needed when using a self-signed certificate.
 - password: password used for authorization.
+- http: listening for http proxy, not socks, which does not support udp.

 ### Protocol